SaruShinobie/SaruShinobie-StartScript/readme.md

 To begin, simply run 'start.bat' found in the mod folder alongside this file.
 If it's your first time starting the program (it probably is if you're reading this), then you will be put through the setup process.
 It shouldn't take more than a minute or two.

- * You will be prompted to enter the directory of your SPT install folder, the type of drive that install folder is stored on (optional), or to enter your own startup times.
+ * You will be prompted to enter the directory of your SPT install folder, and either the type of drive that install folder is stored on, or to enter your own startup times.
     - eg. "C:/Program Files/SinglePlayerTarkov"
     - note: 'SinglePlayerTarkov' will be replaced with the name of your install folder.
  * You will also be asked whether or not you would like to enable fast mode.
 Fast mode cuts down on excess delays during startup significantly, although the experience is much less smooth and the application may be less pleasing to use.
     - The first time you run the program, it will run in normal mode.
 This is to ensure that you are made aware of all the information provided by the program.

-After the setup process is finished, you'll have the option to start the game or close the program for later.
-From then on, it's pretty simple - the next time you start the program, the setup process will be skipped and your game will start without any fiddling with the terminal.
+**After the setup process is finished, you'll have the option to start the game or close the program for later.
+From then on, it's pretty simple - the next time you start the program, the setup process will be skipped and your game will start without any fiddling with the terminal.**